jhimson/mario-vs-luigi/README.md

 - Be able to click on the start game button
 - See the player one and two on the opposite side
-- See the current lifebar / HP Status of the players
+- See the current lifebar / HP Status of the players (5 lifebars is the default)
 - Player can move up, down, left and right
 - Player can shoot fireballs to the opponent
 - Player can move to dodge the fireballs shot by the opponent